honusz/Tonalite/README.md

 To build Tonalite, run `npm run build-(linux/win/macos)`

+To generate the HTML documentation run `npm run build-docs`

+You must build the HTML documentation to use the program, the PDF documentation is optional.

-To generate the documentation run `npm run build-docs` and `npm run build-docs-pdf`
+To generate the PDF documentation run `npm run build-docs-pdf`

 ## Dependency Instructions